pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 - Optional: install AWS CLI and play with using commands to play with your AWS account

 ## Part 3: Milestone due 4/23
-- If success, get AWS AMI credentials (GitHub Secrets), upload container to ECR
-- Update ECS to use new container
+- Add ECS components to workflow
-- TODO: Add milestone deliverables
+- TODO: Add milestone deliverables, namely documentation requirements.

 ## Extra Credit:
 - Dockerize your python bot